Population estimates

 Birth and death statistics are obtained from information given to INSEE by the town halls.

-Method for estimating regional and departmental populations and their distribution by gender and age group:
+Method for estimating regional and departmental populations and their distribution by gender and age group

 At regional and departmental levels, net migration is often a larger component of the population trend than at national level, especially as at these levels, it also includes internal migrations between the different departments of France.

-However, there is not enough statistical information available to give a sufficiently robust estimate for net migration at departmental or regional level.
+There is not enough statistical information available to give a sufficiently robust estimate for net migration at departmental or regional level.

 Thus the methodology used at national level cannot be broken down and applied to these other geographical levels.